 - Cooking: Always wanted to improve your cooking?
 Join a cooking class and learn how to cook something special.

 Shopping + Restaurants.
 Are they open in the fall, winter, or spring?

-As a tourist resort, there is no lack of stores and other shopping centres in Maspalomas.
+As a tourist resort, there is no lack of stores and other shopping centers in Maspalomas.
 Whatever season, they are going to be a lot of them open for business.
 You will find a couple of international brands in these stores.
 You could also purchase local artisan items, souvenirs, and other everyday items.

 Winter visitors will also enjoy a food adventure in restaurants around the beaches.
 You could have meals that remind you of home, or you could also try out new delicacies.

 Snowbirds will arrive on the island at the Gran Canaria Airport through connecting flights.
-Upon arrival, snowbirds can get to their destination in town via buses, taxis or car rentals.
+Upon arrival, snowbirds can get to their destination in town via buses, taxis, or car rentals.

 Buses are the most common means of transport in Maspalomas.
 They are cheap, convenient, and quite fast.
 You don't have to worry about arriving late anywhere, because the island itself is a small one.

 Taxis are available alternatives for buses.
 They cost more but offer more comfort, and could save you some time.
 Also, if you are interested in driving yourself around, to experience the area, you could rent a car from available car rental services either at the airport or in the town.
 This is the most expensive option, but it could be an interesting experience to drive yourself around the resort.